 Yes, one can get an injury from repetitive motion movements in yoga postures, too.

 These injuries are insidious, not always apparent in the moment, but feel more like an achiness the day after in joints (knees, SI, shoulders, neck, back, ankles).
-It’s true, your stretching may be taking the tensegrity out of balance in your body.
+It’s true, your stretching may be taking the integrity out of balance in your body.

 I used to (as in NO MORE) have a really achy SI Joint and hips for over 10 years – not so much anymore (unless I do something stupid).
 Turns out what I needed was to learn to move better.

 Why, you might ask?
 Because that’s where I see the real changes that actually make a difference – there’s a deeper understanding of what works for your body in a private session.
 Yoga was originally – thousands of years ago – taught in private one-on-one scenarios.